DisabledMallis/84Script/README.md

 }
 ```

+## Inline assembly
+Ti calculators have the ability to run assembly code, I would like to implement some kind of inline assembly at some point.
+Unfortunately, as far as I'm aware, modern firmwares are restricted from the use of assembly, so this feature may never come to be.
+If it does come to exist in the future, it will behave much like the "Inline Ti-Basic", but with a ``__asm`` block like you'd find in C++.

 ## STIL
 STIL (Standard TI Library) is an 84Script source file you can include in your code to invoke Ti-Basic in a 84Script format.
 For example, "display".
 Ti-Basic has a "Disp" token, which will display whatever variable succeeds it.
 Using it in STIL is as simple as a call to ``display(xyz)`` in your code.
 Considering the compiler isnt really done yet, don't expect much here to stay as is.
 Many compiler features are required for this lib to even be written.